bvlj/usi_icorsi3_pro/README.md

 - Remove useless quick links at the top and the footer
 - Upgrade logo to show it's the **pro** version of iCorsi
-- [USIRooms](https://usirooms.xyz) integration to display room schedules
+- [Integration to display courses schedules

 ## How to install